datacarpentry/astronomy-python/setup.md

 Make sure to run the cells that contain `import` statements.
 If they work and you get no error messages, **you are ready for the workshop**.

+> ## Why didn't the imports work?
+> Occasionally learners will need to take one additional step to make Jupyter run within the environnment we've created.
+> If your imports fail, close Jupyter by closing its terminal, and try running the following from your Anaconda prompt (
+> Terminal or otherwise):
+>
+> ~~~
+> python -m ipykernel install --user --name=AstroDataCarpentry
+> ~~~
+> Then start Jupyter up again:
+> ~~~
+> jupyter notebook
+> ~~~
+> This time, when you open your notebook, navigate to the Kernel menu --> Change Kernel --> select **AstroDataCarpentry** .
+> This will ensure that the relevant packages are all available.
+> You can seek installation help if this looks confusing!
+{: .callout}

 Please contact your instructors if you experience any problems with these installation instructions.
 If you are working through these materials independently, let us know about any problems you encounter by [filing an issue on the lesson's GitHub repository](https://github.com/datacarpentry/astronomy-python/issues)